TheHive-Project/TheHiveDocs/TheHive4/Installation/Install_binaries.md

 ### Installation

-Binary packages can be downloaded from [Bintray](https://dl.bintray.com/thehive-project/binary/).
-The latest version is called [thehive-latest.zip](https://dl.bintray.com/thehive-project/binary/thehive-latest.zip).
+Binary packages can be downloaded from [TheHive Project](https://download.thehive-project.org/thehive4-latest.zip).

 Download and unzip the chosen binary package.
 TheHive files can be installed wherever you want on the filesystem.
 In this guide, we assume you have chosen to install them under `/opt`.